 In 5 simple steps, you can shift an otherwise crappy day into a clear, fun, fulfilling day, without worrying about the past or feeling overwhelmed by the future.

 As I’m sure you’re already guessed, “SHIFT” is an acronym for these 5 steps.
 Ready for ‘em?
 Ok then...here they are:

 The first step is to sit up straight.
 Keep your shoulders back and relaxed.
-Sit in a chair, or on the floor against a wall if it’s more comfortable.
-You actually can stand if you want too.
+Sit in a chair, on the floor, or against a wall if it’s more comfortable.
+You actually can stand if you want to.
 Just make sure you’re not slumped over.

 The big idea here is just to change your current state — if you’re sitting in your office chair when you receive some bad news, stand up and shake it off.